firedev.com

 end

 Things get hairy however after the private mark.
 The state moved here and there are four attributes instead of two.
 Flog is not very happy about this either.
-The average complexity per method is somewhat lower, but the total is even higher.
+Average complexity per method is somewhat lower, but the total is even higher.

 26.0: flog total